djag-qld/documentproduction/README.md

 12. Click Create - a CSR should download
 13. Provide your CSR to someone on the AATL and/or your department authority
 14. Once you receive a signed certificate, enter all the same fields into the Save Key form including your certificate this time.
 Note: The administration service is a little hard to use at this point and saves over everything based on the alias to create a new version.

+## Uninstalling
+1. Delete the Cloudformation stack
+2. You may wish to delete the RDS snapshot and Cloudwatch logs
+3. Clean up your KMS key and IAM managed policy